 Maybe.
-Or maybe not.
-A lot of other things besides earthquakes can cause local shaking - trucks driving by, thunder, etc. Check out this map.
+A lot of things can cause local shaking - earthquakes, trucks driving by, thunder, etc. Check out our earthquake map.
 It displays recent seismic activity in California and is updated every time we detect and locate an earthquake.
-Also, this page shows a recent list of earthquakes in Northern California.
-If you felt an earthquake, help us out and report it in the ``Did You Feel It'' section.
-Earthquakes will feel different depending on the size of the earthquake and your location to the epicenter.
-If it is a large earthquake and you are close to it, you will feel a sudden bump followed by intense shaking.
+If you felt an earthquake, help us out and report it at ''Did You Feel It''.
+Earthquakes will feel different depending on the size of the earthquake and your distance from the epicenter.
+If it is a large earthquake, and you are close to it, you will feel a sudden bump followed by intense shaking.
 It will be difficult to stand.
 Conversely, if there is a small earthquake and you are not as close to it, you may feel a small bump, followed by a few seconds of sharp shakes.

-There are several reasons why earthquakes might appear and then disappear from the USGS realtime earthquake map.
-Earthquakes first appear on the map in response to a computer program's handling of triggers at seismic stations throughout California.
-Then they are reviewed by the seismologist on call at the USGS.
-In complex situations, sometimes we don't have a clear picture of what is happening until the event is reviewed by a human.
-For example, there can be false triggers for when the signal for one event gets mixed up in the signal for another earthquake.
-Incorrect quake markers can also show up when the system triggers on the P wave from a large, more distant earthquake.
-Other signals that aren't earthquakes can also result in false alarms that have to be removed from the map.
-For example, our stations sometimes detect sonic booms, space shuttle re-entry, or even very loud thunder in areas where the network is very dense.
+Earthquakes first appear on the USGS realtime earthquake map in response to a computer program's handling of triggers at seismic stations throughout California.
+Then they are reviewed by the seismologist on call at the USGS who confirms whether the event is real.
+For example, there can be false triggers generated when the signal for one event gets mixed up in the signal for another earthquake.
+Incorrect quake markers can also show up when the system triggers on the P-wave from a large, more distant earthquake.
+Other signals that aren't earthquakes can also result in false alarms.
+Our stations also sometimes detect sonic booms, space shuttle re-entry, or even very loud thunder in areas where the network is very dense.
 When the rate of seismicity in a region is extremely high (such as a region experiencing many aftershocks following a large earthquake), the automated system often has problems distinguishing different earthquakes.
 The computer system may pick up one quake triggering on many stations and list it as two.
 Or one apparent large quake can resolve into many smaller earthquakes upon inspection.

 Actually, many earthquakes happen in the Bay Area happen every day.
 Most of them are too small to feel.
 On average, there is an earthquake that a few people will feel every 2-3 weeks and one that will be felt by many people every year.
-Visit this website to see a map of the earthquakes that have occured in the Bay Area in the past 7 days.
 We cannot predict exactly when the next big earthquake will happen in the Bay Area, or anywhere else; we can only give a probability.
 Within the next 30 years, the probability is 62% that we will experience an EQ with magnitude 6.7 or greater on one of our faults.
 Southern California is in a similar boat: Within the next 30 years, there is a 60% chance that people there will have an EQ with magnitude 6.7 or greater.

 The Golden Gate Bridge is currently undergoing a sequence of retrofits, some of which have already been completed.
 The process has reached the point that the Golden Gate Bridge no longer faces the potential for collapse.
 Until all the retrofit steps have been completed, the Main Suspension Bridge may be damaged significantly in a major earthquake.
 Check for updates at the website of the Golden Gate Bridge.
 The new eastern section of the Bay Bridge, which is expected to open in 2013, is being built to withstand a major earthquake.
 The retrofit of the western segment has been completed.
 The Bay Bridge is considered an emergency ``lifeline'' route to be used in disaster response activities.
 Thus, when completed, it will be able to reopen quickly following an earthquake.
 For more information, visit http://www.baybridgeinfo.org/faqs.